Skip to content Skip to cookie consent

 Our current strategy is being implemented by eight partners, operating in 13 states in northern Nigeria where poverty rates are high.

-The Government of The Netherlands has funded several projects in Nigeria including a seven-year intervention providing assistance and support to people affected by the Boko Haram insurgency.
-They are currently funding the JISRA project, which is focusing on Freedom of Religion and Beliefs (FoRBS).
+• The Government of The Netherlands has funded several projects in Nigeria including a seven-year intervention providing assistance and support to people affected by the Boko Haram insurgency.
+They are currently funding the Joint Initiative for Strategic Religious Action (JISRA) project, which is focusing on Freedom of Religion and Beliefs (FoRBS).

-The Cornerstone Trust is co-funding Tearfund’s peacebuilding work in Nigeria.
+• The Cornerstone Trust co-funded Tearfund’s peacebuilding work in Nigeria.

-John Templeton, in collaboration with USAID, funds a project focused on social cohesion, family planning, and interfaith collaboration.
+• John Templeton, in collaboration with USAID, funded a project focused on social cohesion, family planning, and interfaith collaboration.

 Share this page